-Our centres are four historic houses in different parts of the British countryside.
-Each is remote and peaceful but with a distinct character, from the gentle hills of Devon and Shropshire, to the dales of Yorkshire, or the moorland slopes of the Scottish Highlands.
+Our centres are three historic and beautiful writers’ houses.
+Each is remote and peaceful but with a distinct character, from the lush meadows of North Devon and the forested hills of Shropshire, to the dramatic uplands of Yorkshire.
 Away from everyday distractions, these are special places where you can feel free to imagine, concentrate and write.

 Set in the Shropshire Hills, a designated Area of Outstanding Natural Beauty, the recently renovated centre includes a fully accessible Manor House, 26 acres of lush woodland and a spring-fed lake.